andrew15818/109/spring/unix/homework/hw1/outline.md

 # Hw1 Implementation deets

+TODO:
+1. Handle the optional regular expressions to filter the output.
+2. Get the FD.
+3. Get the correct info for type of FD.
+Remember the info has to be:
+-

 We need to work closely with `/proc` to find the details on any process.

 For example, we need to see the `proc/<PID>/fd` to see what files the process